There was a time when owners would part kittens from their mothers at 6 weeks of age and pack them off to new homes.

 Even two related cats can behave in this way.
 Lots depend on the way the cats are socialized and on the fact that every cat has a unique personality.

-A mother and kitten are well-bonded so after the memory of the familial relationship has faded away, the comfort and friendship of each other’s company usually lasts forever.
+A mother and kitten are well-bonded so after the memory of the familial relationship has faded away, the comfort and friendship of each other’s company usually last forever.

 Even so, this depends on their personalities.
 Like any parent-child relationship, things can, unfortunately, turn sour, though this seldom happens with cats raised by a loving owner.